 6.1 Visual comfort

-Excessive disparity/parallax causes visual discomfort possibly because it worsens the conflict between accommodation and vergence.
-Therefore, it has been suggested that to minimize the accommodation-vergence conflict, the disparities in the stereoscopic image should be small enough so that the perceived depths of objects fall within a “comfort zone”.
-[Editor’s Note: Further studies required.
-In particular, how to compute DoF.
-Subjective tests show the “comfort zone” is delimited by the Depth of Field (DoF) of the human eye.
-For typical 3DTV viewing conditions, DoF=±0.2 diopters is used as a common threshold.]

 The selected stereoscopic test sequences content should be normally comfortable to watch.
-The visual comfort of stereoscopic images depends critically upon the disparity contained in the image.
-The visual comfort of stereoscopic images depends also upon the subject’s inter-pupilary distance and the viewing distance.

-[Editor’s Note: Further studies required.
-In particular, how to compute DoF.
-To reduce bias due to the presence or feeling of visual discomfort on 3D source test material, it would be interesting to calculate the depth range of each scene in diopter unit to know whether the scene is in accordance with the comfort zone requirement.
-The depth range around the screen plane can be calculated in diopter unit knowing the maximum crossed and uncrossed horizontal disparities and the viewing conditions.]
+See [J.3D-fatigue] for information on visual comfort.

 6.2 Spatial and temporal information

 The selection of test scenes is an important issue.
 In particular, the spatial and temporal perceptual information of the scenes are critical parameters.
 These parameters play a crucial role in determining the amount of video compression that is possible, and consequently, the level of impairment that is suffered when the scene is transmitted over a fixed-rate digital transmission service channel.
 Fair and relevant video test scenes must be chosen such that their spatial and temporal information is consistent with the video services that the digital transmission service channel was intended to provide.
 The set of test scenes should span the full range of spatial and temporal information of interest to users of the devices under test.